History of Bournemouth: Recent history

 February 2017: A new complex called BH2 opened in the town centre, housing a state of the art multiplex cinema, with an I-sense experience and other cinemas with reclining seats.
 The complex also houses at least 12 restaurants and an underground car park for up to 250 cars.
 This replaces both the Odeon and ABC cinemas in Westover Road, which have now closed.

 In 2019, the council was abolished as Bournemouth became part of the new Bournemouth, Christchurch and Poole unitary authority area.

 In 2022, both of the towns Conservative MPs, Conor Burns (Bournemouth West) and Tobias Ellwood (Bournemouth East) had the whip withdrawn forcing them to sit as Independents.

+On 13 March 2022, 21-year-old Thomas Roberts was stabbed to death in Bournemouth Town Centre by Lawangeen Abdulrahimzai in a high-profile murder case.

+On 31 May 2023, two people died and eight others were injured in an incident at Bournemouth beach.